langchain-ai/langchain-postgres/README.md

 PGVectorStore is used for improved performance and manageability.
 See the [migration guide](https://github.com/langchain-ai/langchain-postgres/blob/main/examples/migrate_pgvector_to_pgvectorstore.md) for details on how to migrate from PGVector to PGVectorStore.

+> [!TIP]
-*Note:* All synchronous functions have corresponding asynchronous functions
+> All synchronous functions have corresponding asynchronous functions

 ```python
 from langchain_postgres import PGEngine, PGVectorStore